tari-labs/tari-university/src/protocols/intro-to-i2P/MainReport.md

 throttle the number of messages a tunnel can receive.
 Although I2P has no defences against a network flooding attack, it is incredibly difficult to flood the network.

 ## How Tor works and Comparison with I2P
+*********
+As previously mentioned, Tor works through voluteer relay nodes.
+These relay nodes are responsible for creating hops through which data is routed before reaching its destination on the Internet.
+The designated use of relay nodes in the function of the network means a couple of things:
+- The stability of the network is directly proportional to the number of relay nodes in the network.
+The less the relay nodes the less stable the network becomes.
+- The security of the network is also proportinal to the number of relay nodes.
+The more the relay nodes the less vulnerable it is agaist attacks.
+- Finally, the speed of the network is also proportinal to the number of relay nodes.
+The more nodes there are the faster the network becomes.

+Tor's relay nodes are not the same in  also have different functions. .
+[13]

+The way

 The primary differences between Tor and I2P lie in the design/intent of the service and consequentially the threat model.
 Tor takes a directory/central authority approach in its design, i.e. clients in its network route their messages via central servers.
 These authority servers act as monitors of the network as well as traffic